jestjs/jest/docs/Configuration.md

 ### `transform` [object<string, string>]
 (default: `undefined`)

 A map from regular expressions to paths to transformers.
 A transformer is a module that provides a synchronous function for transforming source files.
 For example, if you wanted to be able to use a new language feature in your modules or tests that isn't yet supported by node, you might plug in one of many compilers that compile a future version of JavaScript to a current one.
+Example: see the [examples/typescript](/jest/examples/typescript/package.json#L16) example.

 Examples of such compilers include [babel](https://babeljs.io/), [typescript](http://www.typescriptlang.org/), and [async-to-gen](http://github.com/leebyron/async-to-gen#jest).

 *Note: a transformer is only ran once per file unless the file has changed.
 During development of a transformer it can be useful to run Jest with `--no-cache` or to frequently [delete Jest's cache](/jest/docs/troubleshooting.html#caching-issues).*

+*Note: if you are using the `babel-jest` transformer and want to use an additional code preprocessor, keep in mind that when "transform" is overwritten in any way the `babel-jest` is not loaded automatically anymore.
+If you want to use it to compile JavaScript code it has to be explicitly defined.
+See [babel-jest plugin](https://github.com/facebook/jest/tree/master/packages/babel-jest#setup)*

 ### `transformIgnorePatterns` [array<string>]
 (default: `['/node_modules/']`)